-- A clear system that would provide team members with clarity how they can take days-off and that would allow us to accommodate this effectively; - Providing the experts with the ability to work from home; - Organising team-buildings that would aim to reduce stress and create a friendly work environment; - Making lunches a team activity where people can cool off from stress and socialise with each other; - Turning our office space into an inviting environment having pictures of our team, decorating it for different celebrations, encouraging team members to bring
+- A clear system that would provide team members with clarity how they can take daysoff and that would allow us to accommodate this effectively; - Providing flexibility for study leaves to support continuous learning and professional development. - Providing the experts with the ability to work from home; - Organising team-buildings that would aim to reduce stress and create a friendly work environment; - Making lunches a team activity where people can cool off from stress and socialise with each other; - Turning our office space into an inviting environment having pictures of our team, decorating it for different celebrations, encouraging team members to bring home-cooked treats to facilitate a feeling of homeliness, listening to songs together near the end of the workday to take tension off, etc.; - Celebrating when our experts become parents and giving them enough time and resources instead of making them anxious whether this would influence their work security, special focus can be given to women who are often dissuading from starting a family as they are afraid how this would influence their career or on young fathers who could also be unsure whether their need to be with their children would be respected due to their gender and cultural prejudice; - Discuss openly the mental challenges work can cause and prioritise the importance of mental well-being and a balanced lifestyle;

-- home-cooked treats to facilitate a feeling of homeliness, listening to songs together near the end of the workday to take tension off, etc.; - Celebrating when our experts become parents and giving them enough time and resources instead of making them anxious whether this would influence their work security, special focus can be given to women who are often dissuading from starting a family as they are afraid how this would influence their career or on young fathers who could also be unsure whether their need to be with their children would be respected due to their gender and cultural prejudice; - Discuss openly the mental challenges work can cause and prioritise the importance of mental well-being and a balanced lifestyle; - Providing multisport cards to facilitate the psychical activity of our team members that would help their overall wellbeing; - Respecting the particular needs of representatives of cultural, ethnical and religious minorities: special holidays during minority religion festivals, accommodating specific dietary practices, being flexible in relation to providing days-off for family gatherings for individuals with strong familiar ties based on their culture.
+- Providing multisport cards to facilitate the psychical activity of our team members that would help their overall wellbeing; - Respecting the particular needs of representatives of cultural, ethnical and religious minorities: special holidays during minority religion festivals, accommodating specific dietary practices, being flexible in relation to providing days-off for family gatherings for individuals with strong familiar ties based on their culture. - Fostering an open and supportive environment where all team members are encouraged to share feedback or raise concerns, whether personal or work-related, with the leadership team in a safe, respectful, and confidential manner.